ak811/openmp-bottom-up-mergesort/README.md

 The parallel mergesort in `mergesort.cpp` is iterative and uses two buffers `src` and `dst`.

-1. **Bottom up passes**
+1. Bottom up passes

-   For `width` equal to 1, 2, 4, 8, and so on:
+   For `width` in `1, 2, 4, 8, ...`:

-   - Consider blocks of size `2 * width` in `src`.
+   - Process blocks of size `2 * width` in `src`.
-   - Treat the left half and right half as sorted runs.
+   - Treat the left and right halves as sorted runs.
    - Merge them into `dst`.
-   - After each pass, swap `src` and `dst`.
+   - Swap `src` and `dst` after each pass.

-2. **Early passes: serial**
+2. Early passes: serial

-   For very small run widths, merging is done serially.
-The variable `SERIAL_PASS_THRESHOLD` controls when to stop doing fully serial passes.
-At small widths, the work per merge is tiny and parallel overhead is not worth it.
+   When `width` is smaller than `SERIAL_PASS_THRESHOLD`, merging is done serially.
+This avoids OpenMP overhead when the runs are tiny.

-3. **Middle passes: parallel across merges**
+3. Middle passes: parallel across merges

-   When there are many independent merges in a pass, the code parallelizes across them.
-It computes:
+   For passes with many independent merges, the implementation parallelizes across merges:

-   - `merges_this_pass` which is roughly `ceil(n / (2 * width))`
+   - Compute `merges_this_pass`.
-   - A `group` size that coarsens several merges into one parallel iteration.
+   - Choose a `group` size to coarsen several merges into one iteration.
-   - An outer increment `outer_inc` equal to `step * group` where `step = 2 * width`.

-   `OmpLoop::parfor` is then used to process groups of merges in parallel.
-This keeps the number of OpenMP iterations manageable and reduces scheduling overhead.
+   - Use `OmpLoop::parfor` to process groups in parallel.

-4. **Late passes: parallel inside each merge**
+4. Late passes: parallel inside a merge

-   If there are only a few large merges in a pass, parallelizing across merges is not enough to keep all threads busy.
-In that case, the code uses `merge_runs_parallel`, which performs a merge path style partition of the merge output range.
+   When there are only a few large merges, the code parallelizes within each merge using `merge_runs_parallel` and `mergepath_partition`:

-   Idea:

-   - Suppose we merge two sorted arrays `A` and `B` into an output of length `lenOut`.
+   - View the merge of arrays `A` and `B` as an output range of length `lenOut`.
-   - For an output index `K` in `[0, lenOut)`, there is a unique pair `(ia, ib)` such that `ia + ib = K` and the elements before those positions in `A` and `B` are less than or equal to the element at output index `K`.
+   - For each output index `K`, find `(ia, ib)` such that `ia + ib = K` and that prefix condition holds.
-   - `mergepath_partition` finds this pair using a binary search.
-   - The output interval is split into tiles, and each tile is merged independently by a chunk of threads.

-   This allows many threads to work inside a single large merge.
+   - Split the output range into tiles.
+Each tile computes its local `(ia, ib)` boundaries and merges its portion independently.

-5. **OmpLoop abstraction**
+5. OmpLoop abstraction

-   `omploop.hpp` wraps OpenMP into a simple interface:
+   `omploop.hpp` wraps the OpenMP parallel for into a simple interface:

    ```cpp
    OmpLoop loop;